 Interesting Fact: Soderbergh shot the trunk scene 45 times, each time in one long take.
 In editing, he realized he didn’t like any of them, so they reshot it with multiple setups.

 An underrated, ferocious little gem of a film.
 Soderbergh takes his loopy editing device from Out of Sight and explodes it.
 The film, about an old British hood seeking revenge on his murdered daughter, plays out like a brutal jigsaw puzzle.
 Terence Stamp in the title role, and Peter Fonda as a Hollywood goon, are perfectly cast.
 A great, hidden film.
 Check it out.
 A-

 Interesting Fact: The DVD commentary for this film, with Soderbergh and writer Lem Dobbs, is almost as well known as the movie itself.
 Much of the track plays out like the film, with weird sound effects and repetition.
 And, most notably, the constant arguing between the two subjects on how the film was produced.

 Erin Brockovich (2000)

-Eh.
-I’ve always thought that Julia Roberts got way more credit in this movie than she deserved, paving the way for super star actresses to win Oscars for mediocre performances (ahem, Miss Bullock).
-The film’s technique, as usual, is the star, with extended cross dissolves and overly white-balanced photography.
+I’ve always thought that Julia Roberts got way more credit in this movie than she deserved.
+The film’s technique, as usual, is the star, with extended cross dissolves and over-exposed photography.
 Albert Finney is great, but Julia just doesn’t do it for me.
 B-

 Interesting Fact: The first names of the four men who won Oscars for this film are Steven, Stephen, Stephen and Benicio.